tkeffer/weert-js/README.md

     $ sudo dpkg-reconfigure tzdata
     ```

-2. Download and install [InfluxDB](https://www.influxdata.com/).
+2. Install [InfluxDB](https://www.influxdata.com/).
 WeeRT was tested with
-version 1.3.5.
-Later versions should work fine.
+version 1.8.10.
+In particular, *InfluxDB Version 2.x will not work*!
+The following works on Ubuntu.
+    ```shell
+   sudo apt install influxdb
+    ```

 3. If necessary, start it by whatever means is needed for your operating system.
 This works
-on Ubuntu 16.04:
+on Ubuntu 22.04:

     ```shell
     $ systemctl start influxdb
     ```

 4. Download and install [node](https://nodejs.org/en/).
-WeeRT was tested with version 8.9.0,
+WeeRT was tested with version 18.10.0,
-also known as LTS/Carbon.
-This version or later is needed to support the object "spread" operator
+also known as LTS/Gallium.
-used by WeeRT.
 Later versions should work fine.

 5. Download WeeRT from the git repository